Aboriginal

 We all must learn about the harm wood smoke can cause to ourselves and others.
 There is no safe level of particulate matter.

 Almost every time we see aboriginals on TV they are 'playing' with fire and breathing smoke.
-It really worries me for their health.
+It really worries me for aboriginal health.

 This is what the science tells us.